-Why should I do this learning to rock climbing course?
+Why should I do this learning lead rock climbing course?

-This is a 5 day multi-pitch learning to rock climb course.
+This 5-day multi-pitch learning lead rock climbing course.

-Our aim is that by the end of the course you will be happy to lead, placing leader protection, and look after a second on rock routes outside; To choose appropriate routes for your self and your second, placing and assessing rock gear, building safe belays and have good rope management skills.
+Our aim on this learning lead rock climbing course is that by the end of the course you will be happy to lead, placing leader protection, and look after a second on rock routes outside; To choose appropriate routes for your self and you’re second, placing and assessing rock gear, building safe belays and have good rope management skills.

 What does this course cover?